Jingkang incident: Background

 In 1120, under the Alliance Conducted at Sea, the Jin and Song dynasties agreed to form a military alliance against the Liao dynasty and, if victorious, divide up the Liao territories.
-The Jin would get a large portion of the northern land and the Song would get a smaller portion in the southern region called the Sixteen Prefectures.
+The Jin would get a large portion of the northern region and the Song would get a smaller portion in the southern area known as the Sixteen Prefectures.

-Led by Tong Guan, the Song army marched to the Song-Liao border and was stopped by the defensive forest that the Song had maintained since the reign of Emperor Taizu.
+Led by Tong Guan, the Song army marched to the Song–Liao border and was stopped by the defensive forest that the Song had maintained since the reign of Emperor Taizu.
 In order to pass through, Tong Guan ordered the soldiers to clear the forest and continued the expedition into the Liao.

-The Jin army sacked the Liao capital of Shangjing and ended the Liao dynasty.
-The Song army in the south, however, could not even penetrate the Liao's defensive positions and the army was defeated by the remaining Liao troops afterwards.
+The Jin army sacked the Liao capital of Shangjing (present-day Bairin Left Banner, Inner Mongolia) and ended the Liao dynasty.
+The Song army in the south, however, could not even penetrate Liao's defensive positions and the army was defeated by the remaining Liao troops afterwards.
 This exposed the limitations of the Song army as well as the corruption and inefficiency in the Song imperial court.
 In the end, the Jin took control of all former Liao territories.

-After the fall of the Liao dynasty, the Song dynasty wanted the Sixteen Prefectures as promised.
-The Jin dynasty sold the land at a price of 300,000 bolts of silk and 200,000 ounces of silver.
-This price was considered to be extremely generous because it was the tribute that the Song had been paying to the Liao annually since the Chanyuan Treaty of 1005.
+After the Liao dynasty's fall, the Song wanted the Sixteen Prefectures as promised.
+The Jin sold the land at a price of 300,000 bolts of silk and 200,000 ounces of silver.
+This price was considered extremely generous as it was the tribute the Song had already been paying to the Liao annually since the Chanyuan Treaty of 1005.

 Prelude to the war

-According to the Twenty-Four Histories, in 1123, three years after the fall of Liao, a Jin general Zhang Jue (張覺), defected to the Song dynasty.
-He was governor of the Jin-controlled Pingzhou Prefecture (present-day Zunhua), which was within the Great Wall, but not counted among the Sixteen Prefectures.
-Nonetheless, the Song imperial court initially welcomed the defection and awarded Zhang Jue an honorific title and land.
-The Jin dynasty, on the other hand, sent a small army aiming to overturn the defection but was defeated by Zhang Jue's troops.
+According to the Twenty-Four Histories, in 1123, three years after the fall of the Liao, a Jin general named Zhang Jue (张觉) defected to the Song.
+He was governor of the Jin-controlled Pingzhou Prefecture (present-day Zunhua, Hebei), which was within the Great Wall, but not counted among the Sixteen Prefectures.
+Nonetheless, the Song imperial court initially welcomed the defection and awarded Zhang Jue a title and property.
+The Jin, on the other hand, sent a small army aiming to overturn the defection but was defeated by Zhang Jue's troops.

-In 1123 or 1124 (records differ), Jin sent diplomats for Zhang Jue and sacked three Song cities.
-Panicking, Wang Anzhong (a Song general) killed someone who looked like Zhang Jue and sent the head to Jin.
-The Jin realized it was a ruse and attacked Song again.
+In 1123 or 1124 (records differ), the Jin sent diplomats for Zhang Jue and sacked three Song cities.
+Panicking, Song general Wang Anzhong killed someone who looked similar to Zhang Jue and sent the head to the Jin, who realized it was a ruse and attacked the Song again.
 Zhang Jue was eventually executed in the winter of the same year.
-This came too late: in the fall of 1125, Emperor Taizong of the Jin dynasty issued an order to launch a full-scale attack on Song territories.
+This came too late: in the fall of 1125, Emperor Taizong of Jin issued an order to launch a full-scale attack on Song territories.